theomvirsingh/Django-Assignment/README.md

    2. Select a CSV file from your local machine.

    3. Click the "Upload" button to analyze the file.
+(Sample organizations-100.csv is provided)

    4. View the analysis results, including data preview, statistics, missing values, and histograms.